Henry Freeman Rice

-Henry Freeman "Harry" Rice (1818–1877) was an American businessman and silver miner who was a pioneering resident and civic leader in Carson City, Nevada.
+Henry Freeman Rice (1818–1877) was an American businessman and silver miner who was a pioneering resident and civic leader in Carson City, Nevada.
 Early in his career he was associated with the express cargo services in Boston, Massachusetts.
 He later engaged in coal and transportation businesses in Cleveland, Ohio during the 1840s before moving to Carson City in the early 1850s to engage in silver mining.
 Although a member of the Democratic Party, he was appointed by President Grant as postmaster of Carson City and Superintendent of the Carson City Mint, and he managed the Wells Fargo and Company office in Carson City.

 Early life and early career

 Henry Freeman Rice was born 31 July 1818 in Conway, Massachusetts to Stephen Rice (1769–1891) and Abigail Freeman Hamilton Rice (1812–1889).
 Rice began his career in the express cargo and insurance sales businesses in the 1830s in Boston before moving to Cleveland, Ohio in the 1840s with several of his relatives.
 He married Jennie E. Hume (c1820–c1887) of Maitland, Nova Scotia, Canada on 31 August 1853, and they had one son Harry Hume Rice (1854-1899) known as “Lightning Harry” for his skills as an aggressive locomotive engineer with the Virginia and Truckee Railroad.